Efficiency analysis of double perturbed pairwise comparison matrices: Ef 0pt f 0pt iciency and perturbed pairwise comparison matrices

 \begin{remark} If $n=4$ and $\delta = \gamma$, then the PCM $\mathbf{P}_{\delta,\delta}$ in Case 1 is simple perturbed (multiply the single element $x_3$ in position (1,4) by $\delta$ to have a consistent PCM). \end{remark}

-Bozóki, Fülöp and Poesz examined PCMs that can be made consistent by modifying at most 3 elements \cite{BozokiFulopPoesz2011}.
+Boz\'oki, F\"ul\"op and Poesz examined PCMs that can be made consistent by modifying at most 3 elements \cite{BozokiFulopPoesz2011}.
 Each of the three cases above corresponds to a graph: Case 1 corresponds to \cite[Fig. 6(b)]{BozokiFulopPoesz2011} while Case 2 corresponds to \cite[Fig. 6(a)]{BozokiFulopPoesz2011}.
-Cook and Kress \cite{CookKress1988} and Brunelli and Fedrizzi \cite{BrunelliFedrizzi2015} also examined the similar idea of comparing two PCMs that differ in only one element.
+Cook and Kress \cite{CookKress1988} and Brunelli and Fedrizzi \cite{BrunelliFedrizzi2015} also examined the similar idea of comparing two PCMs that dif{\kern0pt}fer in only one element.